 What would have happened if Disney’s business leaders and teams had said, “No, we want to continue marketing our films the way we always have.
 It’s the Big Screen or No Screen.”
 That would have meant the loss of millions and millions of dollars.
 Instead, Disney’s leaders used their creativity to reimagine one of the most powerful business models in the world.
 This is one example of how business leaders have changed and adapted to an ongoing crisis that affected the world.

 Executing change within an organization can mean a number of different things.
 Whether new leadership has taken over, or current leaders are driving creativity in different ways, we have witnessed a complete digital transformation.
 How employees work, socialize, entertain, shop, and live everyday lives, have changed.
 As a leader, your ability to embrace and execute change in your company is a key organizational imperative.

-Here are a few ways that you, as a leader, can spearhead change more effectively and help team members navigate the discomfort that all change brings about.
+Here are a few ways that you, as a leader, can spearhead change more effectively and help team members navigate the discomfort that leading through change brings about.